nreid/vc_tutorials/Part1_qc_alignment.md

 cd rawdata/
 ```

-To inspect the first few lines in the FASTQ file can use the `head` command, as follows which will print the first few lines into the terminal window.
+To inspect the first few lines in the FASTQ file we can use the `head` command, as follows which will print the first few lines into the terminal window.

 ```bash
 head son.1.fq